Phosphorescentt/phosphorescent.dev-zola/content/about.md

 particular) mostly because it is unbelievably good for my soul (more on that one soon).
 I also love spending time with my dog, Monty, and my loving partner, Kat.

-And when I don't feel like being productive, you can probably catch me playing Factorio or Deadlock.
+And when I don't feel like being productive, you can probably catch me playing Factorio, Celeste or Deadlock.